-The difference between a Contributory Benefit Scheme and the Flexible Contribution Scheme concerns the option to purchase a guaranteed pension during accrual.
+The difference between these two schemes concerns the option to purchase a guaranteed pension during accrual.
 This option is not available in a Flexible Contribution Scheme.
 Under the Wtp, this interim pension purchase (from the contribution or accrued value) can start 15 years before a participant reaches the age at which they are entitled to state pension.